grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     With the snap disengaged, there will be some space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.

     > [!NOTE]
-    > For the portion next to the keyboard the pick may be inserted beyond 3mm to aid with removal.
+    > For the portion next to the keyboard, the pick may be inserted beyond 3mm to aid with removal.
 Below the keyboard, insertion must be limited to a maximum of 3mm.

 7. Repeat this process until all 5 snaps on the right edge are disengaged.
 Stop when you reach the bottom corner of the device.

     > [!IMPORTANT]
-    > It is very important to take your time during this step
+    > It's important to take your time during this step

 8. Without inserting the guitar pick beyond the 3mm marked line, leave it in the bottom right corner to ensure the covers stay separated.

-9. With one hand, very gently lift and hold the top right corner of the C Cover.
+9. With one hand, gently lift and hold the top right corner of the C Cover.
 With your other hand, using another guitar pick, carefully disengage the snaps along the top edge of the C Cover, starting from the top right and moving to the top left.
 As you go along, once the